Sequencing skills are extremely important in everyone’s day to day life but typically taken for granted.

 An example could be a child building a snowman.

-Once your child can read, cut out a few sentences of a story and have her put them in the correct order after hearing the story.
+Once your child can read, cut out a few sentences of a story and have them put them in the correct order after hearing the story.

-Or read a short story to your child (or let him read it if he is able to) and then ask him to retell the story in his own words.
+Or read a short story to your child (or let them read it if they are able to) and then ask them to retell the story in their own words.

 Make a Snack

-Ask your child what steps are needed to prepare a sandwich or bowl of cereal (something simple that he is capable of actually doing on his own).
+Ask your child what steps are needed to prepare a sandwich or bowl of cereal (something simple that they are capable of actually doing on their own).

 Sequencing Is A Life Skill